Breast cancer health news: Stevia is the safest sweet choice

 Before a PET (Positron Emission Tomography) scan, the patient is injected with a radioactive sugar solution.
 Since cancer has 46 insulin receptor sites (compared to 2 on a healthy cell), the cancer cells gobble up the radioactive sugar solution first.
 The end result is an image with little light bulbs glowing in areas of the body that are afflicted with cancer cells.

 Let me put it bluntly: if you have breast cancer, stay away from sugar – period.
-This is the first and perhaps best thing you can do on your cancer healing journey.
+This is the first and perhaps one of the best things you can do on your cancer-healing journey.

 Shocking reality: Sugar consumption is out of control

 Our ancestors ate sweet substances every once in a while as a rare delicacy, and a mere 100 years ago, Americans, on average, consumed only 4 pounds of sugar a year.
 Between 1970 and 2000, however, Americans added more sugar to their diets every year (after 2000, it was replaced with artificial sweeteners, which is a whole other story).
 Still today, the average American consumes an average of 150-170 pounds per year.

 Besides its addictive attributes, the overconsumption of sugar has to do in large part with the way sugar is hidden in hundreds of consumer food goods we buy every day.
 Some of the sources of sugar are well known.
 These include brown sugar, honey, agave, high fructose corn syrup, maple syrup, molasses, sugar alcohols like xylitol, and, of course, plain old white table sugar.